 Case Groups enable you to designate user access to only specific cases.
-This feature is designed for use by companies that need to assign matters to different sets of outside attorneys, or within large firms where walled-off access between teams is preferred.
+This feature is particularly helpful for companies that need walled-off access between various teams.

-When you create a Case Group User, that user will only have access to cases that are added to the group(s) to which the user has access.
+Limited User - Limited users only have access to cases that are added to the group(s) to which they are a member.
 For example, say you have a Case Group called "Litigation Team 1", and you add five cases to the group.
-Users with a case group permissions level who are assigned to "Litigation Team 1" will only be able to access the cases available within that case group.
+Limited Users assigned to "Litigation Team 1" will only be able to access the cases available within that case group.

 Free Guest User - Guest users may only be assigned to a single case within CaseFleet.
 Access is free.
 (Click here for more information.)